MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/system_requirements.md

 This guides list the requirements for a Windows container Host.

-## Windows containers on a physical system
+## OS Requirements

-- The Windows container role is only available on Windows Server 2016 TP5 (Full and Core) and Nano Server.
+- The Windows container role is only available on Windows Server 2016 TP5 (Full and Core), Nano Server, and Windows 10 Insiders releases.
 - If Hyper-V containers will be run, the Hyper-V role will need to be installed.

-## Windows containers on a virtual system
+## Virtualized Container Hosts

 If a Windows container host will be run from a Hyper-V virtual machine, and will also be hosting Hyper-V containers, nested virtualization will need to be enabled.
 Nested virtualization has the following requirements: